GivEnergy/giv_tcp/README.md

 1. Install docker on a suitable machine which is "always on" in your network.
 2. Open up your docker interface (I prefer portainer https://www.portainer.io/)
-3. Navigate to "Containers" and click "add container"
+3. Navigate to "Stacks" and click "Add Stack"
-4. search for the GivTCP docker image using this tag: "giv_tcp-ma:latest"
+4. Copy the contents of the docker-compose.yml file in this repo into the web editor pane
 5. Scoll down to the "Advanced container settings" and select the Env tab
-6. Add in the following ENV:
-   1. INVERTOR_IP=<ip_of_your_invertor>
+6. Edit any settings you wish.
+Specifically the INVERTOR_IP
-   2. See the below table for other optional variables which you can also use. (after deploying these container these will all appear in the container config)
+   1. See the below table for other optional variables which you can also use.
-7. If you don't know your invertor IP you can leave this blank and the container will attempt to find your invertor on the network.
-If this fails you wll need to add the IP address in manually for this to work.
-8. Set the Network to "Host"
-9. Deploy the container
+7. Deploy the container

 Once this has been done the container should start-up and begin publishing data to its internal MQTT broker.
 You can test this by using an MQTT client, such as MQTT Explorer(http://mqtt-explorer.com/) and connect using the IP address of the machine you are running docker on.